-Social workers perform a vital role in helping individuals access services and resources they need.
+Social workers perform a vital role in helping individuals access services and resources they need, but often don’t get the appreciation they deserve.
 They act as advocates for safety among children, youth and families, and become licensed and impromptu counselors or legal assistants.
 They take on the duties of providing health care in clinical settings, temporary companionship or guardians for at-risk individuals, and secretarial-type work during endless applications and appeals for services.

 Meanwhile, they must continue to manage an ever-growing caseload and lead their own lives outside of the workplace.